 Successful applicants will be notified during the last week of registration.
 Please wait with payment until FAES has been able to determine whether you will be awarded a scholarship.

 SUMMER 2021 | June 4, 2021

 FAES will only consider applications for one course per semester.
 Expenses for textbooks are not covered.
-Preference will be given to those applicant who apply for scientific courses.
-Preference will be given to those applicants who have not been awarded an FAES Academic Programs Scholarship before.
+Preference will be given to those applicants who apply for scientific courses and have not been awarded an FAES Academic Programs Scholarship before.